eBay/tsv-utils/README.md

 ### Unit tests

 D has an excellent facility for adding unit tests right with the code.
 The `common` utility functions in this package take advantage of built-in unit tests.
 However, most of the command line executables do not, and instead use more traditional invocation of the command line executables and diffs the output against a "gold" result set.
-The exception is `csv2tsv`, which uses both built-in unit tests and test against the executables.
+The exception is `csv2tsv`, which uses both built-in unit tests and tests against the executable.
 The built-in unit tests are much nicer, and also the advantage of being naturally cross-platform.
 The command line executable tests assume a Unix shell.

 Tests for the command line executables are in the `tests` directory of each tool.
 Overall the tests cover a fair number of cases and are quite useful checks when modifying the code.
 They may also be helpful as an examples of command line tool invocations.
 See the `tests.sh` file in each `test` directory, and the `test` makefile target in `makeapp.mk`.